 On Sundays there will be opportunities for students to join many Sunday Clubs.
 In the past clubs have included boxercise, dog walking, circus acts, cooking and hand casting.
 Sunday is a great time to get involved in something new and it is fun way to learn outside of the classroom.

 Every week there is one full-day trip and one half-day trip for our Junior Academic students to learn more about the culture of Britain.
-At Wellington School the full-day trips are on a Thursday each week and the half-day trips are on a Tuesday.
+At Dean Close School the full-day trips are on a Thursday each week and the half-day trips are on a Tuesday.

-The full-day trips may include: Longleat, Oxford, Bristol, Bath, Dunster, Cardiff, Paignton Zoo, Air & Car Museum, Glastonbury Tor and Dartmoor.
-The half day trips are different each year and may include: raft building, beach combing and climbing.
+The full-day trips may include: Bath (Roman Baths), Cheltenham Pump Rooms, Bristol (Science Museum and SS Great Britain), Sudeley Castle, Warwick Castle.
+The half day trips are different each year and may include: raft building, mountain biking and climbing.
 Whilst on these trips, students will get to visit many famous sites and attractions.
-There will also be smaller trips available on Sundays to the local town for shopping.
+There will also be smaller trips available on Sundays to the town for shopping.
 The trips students take depend on what course duration they attend and all trips are subject to change at short notice due to weather / travel / circumstances beyond our control.

 Thank you for these kind words

 “My favourite part of the English experience is our student hosts.
 I think that it is genius to make student hosts part of studying here.
 You can talk about anything you want with them!
 If you’ve got a problem with your homework or something else, you can ask one of many student hosts for help.”